yosoufe/VAMR/README.md

 # or to pull the image from the dockerhub
 # instead of building it,
-# It can be faster than building
+# It can be faster than building,
+# Compiling opencv can take a long time.
 python cli.py pull

 # to run the docker image and have a terminal inside the docker image, we compile everything in the container